ensisoft/detonator/README.md

   $ ln -s /home/user/gamestudio/engine/test/dist/assets assets
   $ /home/user/emsdk/upstream/emscripten/tools/file_packager.py test-engine --preload assets/ --js-output=test-assets.js
 ```
-In addition a .html file is needed.
+In addition, a .html file is needed.
 It's possible to have a emcc generate some default .html file but it has a bunch of
 crap in it (silly SVG based image) and is likely to require customization so a simpler .html is provided as part of this
 source repo.
 The important thing is that the .html file needs to load the engine.js and the ASSETS.js scripts.
 These should
 be loaded after the script block that defines the var Module for the glue customization.